xye7ei/metaparse/README.md

 expr → expr₁ ** expr₂
 ```

-then think about some similarity with `def` signatures in Python:
+then we incorporate `def` signatures in Python respectively as an alternative notation:
 ``` python
 def assign(ID, EQ, expr): ...
 def expr(NUM): ...